 David Broder Award Presentation

-The David Broder Award is presented biennially by the University of New Hampshire’s Warren B. Rudman Center for Justice, Leadership, and Public Service to a journalist whose career exemplifies the work of David Broder and reflects Senator Rudman’s lifelong commitment to public service, democracy, and dialogue.
-Recipients will have served the public and their profession through reporting and commentary that advances the public understanding of democratic processes and the relationship between law, public discourse, and political decision-making.
-David Broder Award recipients include Dan Balz of the Washington Post (2015) and John Dickerson of CBS News (2017).
+The Warren B. Rudman Center is pleased to present biennially the David Broder Award to a journalist whose career exemplifies Mr. Broder’s work and reflects Senator Rudman’s lifelong commitment to public service, democracy, and dialogue.
+Recipients serve the public and their profession through reporting and commentary that advances the public understanding of: